azophy/experiment-php-shared-session/README.md

         unfortunately this changes is temporary as we directly editing the composer's vendor source file.
 The more permanent method is to fork Laravel's Framework repository and make a new private composer Package

-## Alternative

-The method explored in this repo is quite "dirty" and tighly-coupled.
-Here I list a couple alternative solutions:
-- Use Federated Identity Management protocol (such as OAuth 2.0 or OpenID Connection) to synced user session -> I think this is actually the cleanest method for this goal.
-This method actually enable separated logic & concern, thus achieve better encapsulation & modularity.